lbke/mic2key/README.md

 ### Language Selection

-The system supports 99+ languages.
 Use the `--language` parameter to specify your language:

 - `en`: English (default)
 - `fr`: French